feynon/carlosbecker.com/content/post/2019-04-11-git-changed.md

 ---

 Often I need to "do X only if files on some folder changed" or whatever.
-I always need to Google that or find it on old scripts…
+I always need to Google that or find it on old scripts...

 This is a quick post for me to find on Google when I need it again and think "oh its me!".